Investigating Cross-Space Hand Gesture Interaction Techniques For Object Manipulation In Augmented Reality.

 We envision a gesture-based 3D scanning process that produces a digital twin in a seamless and intuitive way.
 The user moves the hand in one direction to perform the scan.

-The user removes the virtual object via a shooting gesture.
+The user removes the virtual object via a pointing gesture.

 For near-future work, we plan to conduct a within-subjects user study to investigate the elaborated sets of interaction techniques for cross-space content manipulation tasks.
 We are particularly interested in finding more about the practicality and consistency of the proposed techniques for these interaction tasks.
 For this, we design cross-level tasks with varied target sizes and respective destination areas to investigate whether the combined interaction techniques bring seamless transition between different spaces.